Bommai (1964 film): Production

 Balachander, who was known for his critically acclaimed suspense thriller films Andha Naal (1954) and Avana Ivan!?
 (1962) made Bommai on the same genre.
 The film was inspired by Alfred Hitchcock's 1936 British film Sabotage.
 Balachander made a few changes in the script to suit the tastes of Tamil audience.
 A walking-talking doll, which carries the bomb, played the main character in Bommai.
 To cast the doll, Balachander was in search for a long time and even tried one from the United States.
 Incidentally, while shopping in Parry's Corner, he found the right doll in a roadside shop and bought it.
 While Balachander wrote the story and screenplay, his friend Ve.
 Lakshmanan wrote the dialogues.
 Rochelle Shah appeared as an actress, this being the only film she ever acted in.
 Bommai is the first Tamil film in which the director introduces the cast and crew verbally, rather than using film credits.

 Music

 The soundtrack consisted of six songs, all written by Balachander's associate Ve.
 Lakshmanan.
 The music for songs, was composed by Balachander himself, while the background score was composed by D. B. Ramachandran.
 The philosophical song "Neeyum Bommai Naanum Bommai" marked the playback singing debut of K. J. Yesudas in Tamil cinema.
-In 2014, when the song was re-used in Moodar Koodam, Yesudas recorded the same for Moodar Koodam, coincidentally marking his completion of 50 years in the Tamil film music industry.
-The following song list was adapted from a book authored by K. Neelamegam.
+In 2014, when the song was recreated for Moodar Koodam, Yesudas recorded the same for Moodar Koodam, coincidentally marking his completion of 50 years in the Tamil film music industry.
+The following song list was adapted from a book authored by G. Neelamegam.